patrocinio/cloud-private-bootcamp/Labs_development/Lab-RestrictedLogging_DJM.md

   `kubectl get pods --namespace elk-lab |grep filebeat|awk '{print $1}' | xargs -i sh -c 'kubectl delete pod -o name {} --namespace elk-lab && sleep 4'
 `

-6. Wait a few minutes for filebeat to restart and the logs to start being processed.
+6. Wait a few minutes for filebeat to restart and the logs to start processing.

 7. Return to Kibana and refresh the **Discover** page.
-Note that the most recent logs are from `elk-lab` and not `kube-system`
+Note that the most recent logs are from `elk-lab` and not `kube-system`.

-8. Search for logs from `kube-system` using ```kubernetes.namespace: kube-system``` and verify that they aren't recent.
-Changing the filebeat parameters doesn't delete old logs that had already been collected.
+8. Search for logs from `kube-system` by using ```kubernetes.namespace: kube-system```, and verify that they are not recent.
+Changing the filebeat parameters does not delete old logs that were already collected.

 9. In the ICP Admin Console navigate to the `elk-lab-ibm-icplogging-filebeat-ds` **DaemonSet** and look at the logs.
-You will see **DBG  Publish** and **DBG  Drop Event** messages like the ones below that show the message that filebeat sends to ElasticSearch and the messages that are dropped:
+You see **DBG  Publish** and **DBG  Drop Event** messages like the ones below that show the message that filebeat sends to ElasticSearch, and the messages that are dropped:

 ```
 2018/06/01 18:57:41.613174 client.go:214: DBG  Publish: {